wmblocker/image-recognition/README.md

 # image-recognition
 Image Recognition Neural Network

-Diving into Deep Learning with Keras and Ciphar10 to gaining a better understanding of to train a model to accurately determine an image from a Dataset
+Diving into Deep Learning with Keras and Ciphar10 to gaining a better understanding of training a model and accurately determining an image from a Dataset